gioblu/PJON/documentation/README.md

 ---

 ## Documentation
 PJON implements a totally software-defined network protocol stack in around 1500 lines of code, thanks to the [strategies](/src/strategies/README.md) abstraction it can operate transparently on different media, physical layers and other protocols.
-This library can be cross-compiled to work with any Arduino compatible device, Linux or Windows x86 or Apple machine.

-Thanks to the [interfaces](/src/interfaces/README.md) abstraction, PJON can be easily ported on any MCU or architecture that  exposes random generation, timing and IO system calls.
+Thanks to the [interfaces](/src/interfaces/README.md) abstraction PJON can be easily ported on any MCU or architecture.
+The graph below shows the implementation's architecture.

 ```cpp
        ___________________________________________________